fbpx

 Step 10

 Remove the preheated dutch oven from oven and carefully turn banneton upside down so that the round can plop into the hot Dutch oven.
-Slash the top of the loaf in an X, square pattern (don’t have the corners connect), or just one slash through the top using a sharp knife or a lame dough slasher.
+Slash the top of the loaf with a sharp knife or lame dough slasher in an X, square pattern (don’t have the corners connect), tick tack toe, or just one slash through the top.
 Place the covered dutch oven back in the oven and bake at 475℉ for 20 minutes.
-Remove the lid and continue to bake for another 20 minutes.
+Remove the lid and continue to bake for another 20 minutes at 450℉ to 475℉.

 Step 11

-Remove dutch oven from oven and turn upside down to release the bread until a cooling rack.
+Remove dutch oven and turn upside down to release the bread onto a cooling rack.
 Allow to fully cool for about 2 hours before cutting.
 Bread will continue to cook after coming out of the oven, so its important not to cut into it while still hot.

 You may choose to cold ferment the dough during the proofing stage.
 If you want to do this, it’s best to mix the dough in the morning, allow to ferment all day, then shape and place in banneton in the evening.
-After placing in the banneton, move immediately to the fridge and let the dough proof overnight or longer in the refrigerator.
+After placing in the banneton, move immediately to the fridge and let the dough proof overnight in the refrigerator.
 It will rise slowly in the fridge and continue to ferment.
-When you’re ready to bake, remove from fridge and allow to come to room temperature before baking.
-This takes 2-3 hours to come to room temp.
+Bake in the morning.

 Note #2